ms337/blog-lines/content/pages/work.md

 #### Replit AI Chat
-- Designed and implemented the new standalone backend service for Replit's AI Chat
+- Designed the new standalone backend service for Replit's AI Chat.
 - Designed, prototyped and implemented the first set of agent features

 &nbsp;

+More work across training, evaluation and benchmarks for code generation, toolchains and classifiers.

 ### Presentations/Talks